meisyal/meisyal.web.id/README.md

-# meisyal.web.id
+# Meisyal's blog
-Source code for my blog (partial) at http://meisyal-blog.herokuapp.com.
+This is the source code to my blog (*partial), which can be found at http://meisyal-blog.herokuapp.com.

+*partial means some contents aren't shown here.